nikitaGlobal/ng_zoom_vtt_to_table/README.md

 # Transcribe Zoom

-This project converts Zoom transcripts to HTML or Markdown tables.
+This class converts Zoom transcripts to HTML or Markdown tables.

 ## Author